 \section{Abstract}

-We consider an $O(N)$ symmetric scalar field model in the mean field approximation and show that the symmetry can be broken (down to $O(N\!-\!1)$) in de Sitter space.
-We find that the phase transition is of a first order, and that its strength depends non-analytically on the parameters of the model.
-We also show that the would-be Goldstone bosons acquire a mass, effectively becoming pseudo-Goldstone bosons.
+We consider an $O(N)$ symmetric scalar field model in the mean field (Hartree) approximation and show that the symmetry can be broken in de Sitter space.
+We find that the phase transition can be of first order, and that its strength depends non-analytically on the parameters of the model.
+We also show that the would-be Goldstone bosons acquire a mass, effectively becoming pseudo-Goldstone bosons, thus breaking the $O(N)$ symmetry.
 Our results imply that topological defects can form during inflation.